Living the Dream: An Entrepreneur’s Story

 Shelly’s Grand Reopening celebration.

 Shelly Whyland has always been the creative type.
-Over the years, her hobbies have spanned doll making, painting miniatures, creating handmade cards, and much more.
-It was this creative spirit that eventually led her, unexpectedly, to the PostNet family.
+From doll making to handmade cards, it was a deeply creative spirit that eventually led her, unexpectedly, to the PostNet family and ultimately to becoming one of our franchise success stories.

-Shelly started off with a small business selling custom cards.
-She loved the creative angle of it, happy to work with her hands, paper and pens.
+Shelly started applying her entrepreneurial spirit to custom cards.
+She loved the creative aspect of it, and it made her happy to work with her hands, paper, and pens.
 But the business side of it was frustrating.
 “We went to craft shows to sell the cards… You have to pay a fee to have a booth, and my cards were marked at $3.00, so we had to sell a ton of cards to recoup our investment,” she said.
 “Basically, we weren’t making any money.”

 At the encouragement of her family, Shelly began focusing on wedding stationery, which she promoted at bridal shows.
 Finally, her business began taking off — to the point that she became overwhelmed fulfilling orders on her own, on top of working another full-time job.
 To ease the workload, she partnered with PostNet to manage her printing needs.